Skip to content

 }

-💡 Tip: If you want to notify the user outside of Amiqus, set the notification value to false.
-This prevents Amiqus from sending an email and instead gives you a perform_url you can share via your own channels (email, app, etc).
+Tip: If you want to notify the user outside of Amiqus, set "notification": false.
+This prevents Amiqus from sending an email and instead gives you a perform_url you can share via your own channels.

 Amiqus will send your user an email (where notifications are enabled) containing a link to complete their checks.
 Once they have submitted the required details: